What is Linorobot?

 The whole tutorial is sectioned into different topics in reference to ROS Navigation Stack robot requirements.

-Post your questions here
+Join our community or post your questions here

 Juan Miguel Jimeno 2017